juliemaranonuevo/simple-weather-app/README.md

 1. Simplified UI/UX Design

--   User-Centric Approach: The interface is designed with simplicity and clarity in mind.
+-   User Approach: The interface is designed with simplicity and clarity in mind.
 By prioritizing ease of use and minimizing complexity, the application ensures a smooth and intuitive user experience.

--   Visual Hierarchy: The sky blue color theme enhances readability and visually cues users to weather-related content.
+-   Visual: The sky blue color theme enhances readability and visually cues users to weather-related content.
 This design choice not only makes the application aesthetically pleasing but also helps users quickly grasp the information.

 -   City Display: The main page prominently lists the six cities in Japan.
 Each city is displayed in a straightforward layout, with clickable links leading to dedicated pages for detailed weather forecasts.
 This clear navigation path improves the overall user experience.